 Additionally, with an e-bike you are not required to pay road taxes as you zip around town using bike lanes and staying out of the toll booths.
 Finally, maintenance costs for e-bikes are far less expensive than cars, motorbikes and, you guessed it, mopeds!

-Sustainable everyday practices are consistently increasing in societal prioritization as we become more educated on the devastating consequences of climate change, specially fossil fuels.
+Sustainable everyday practices are consistently increasing in societal prioritisation as we become more educated on the devastating consequences of climate change, specially fossil fuels.

 E-bikes, and electric vehicles at large, embody the sustainable shift within the transport industry in order to commute consciously with our environment in mind.
 Not only does choosing a vehicle with a positive or neutral ecological footprint ease your own personal climate anxiety, but it also can boost your reputation if you are a small business using courier e-bikes to create change!